kartoza/docker-geoserver/README.md

 **Note:** You should customise these variables based on the resources available with your GeoServer

-### Changing GeoServer password and username on runtime
+### Changing GeoServer password and username

-The default GeoServer credentials are

-Username = `admin`
-Password = `geoserver`

-You can pass the environment variables
+You can pass the environment variables to change it on runtime.
 ```
 GEOSERVER_ADMIN_PASSWORD
 GEOSERVER_ADMIN_USER
 ```
-to change it on runtime.

 If you forget your admin username/password or just need to reset it again you will need to pass the environment variable `RESET_ADMIN_CREDENTIALS=TRUE`